 Final Stop | Final Stop | Stations Served | Miles | Read Up | Read Up |

-Some of the Vermonter stops may duplicate other trains, so you may be able to find different schedules that better suit your needs.
+Some Vermonter stops may duplicate other trains, so you can find different schedules that better suit your needs.

 Printable Amtrak Vermonter

-You can use the link below to print this timetable or schedule for this train, or you can ensure you have the most up-to-date one from the Amtrak website; you can also print a custom schedule for your next Amtrak trip.
+You can use the link below to print this timetable or schedule for this train.
+Alternatively, ensure you have the most up-to-date one from the Amtrak website.
+You can also print a custom schedule for your next Amtrak trip.

 A Little More On This Amtrak Vermonter Schedule Page